hmc-alpaqa/metrinome/README.md

 # Experiments and Data

-The C source code for the algorithms used in the KLEE correlational study can be found in `src/tests/cFiles/simpleAlgs/`.
-The modification of this code to make it compatible with KLEE (by marking variables as symbolic) can be found in `src/tests/cFiles/simpleAlgs/kleeFiles/`.
+The C source code for the algorithms used in the KLEE correlational study can be found in `src/tests/cFiles/fse_2020_benchmark/`.
+Modifications to the code to make it compatible with KLEE (by marking variables as symbolic) and the compiled bytecode files can be found in `src/tests/cFiles/fse_2020_benchmark/kleefiles/`.
+The script to run the experiment can be found at `src/klee_algs.py`.
+When inside the docker image, running the script will run Klee on each of the functions in the `functions` list and record the data for each of the fields in `fields` into a pandas dataframe.
+It will write the dataframe to a csv in `src/tests/cFiles/fse_2020_benchmark/frames` and create matplotlib plots for each field in `src/tests/cFiles/fse_2020_benchmark/graphs`.
+The data and graphs for the algorithms in the study is already in those locations.

+Given

 # Useful REPL Features